lloydmeta/sparkka-streams/README.md

 # Sparkka-Streams [![Build Status](https://travis-ci.org/lloydmeta/sparkka-streams.svg?branch=master)](https://travis-ci.org/lloydmeta/sparkka-streams)

+Need to use an Akka Flow to push elements into a Spark InputDStream?
+You may have all or any of the following reasons to want to do so:

+1. You already have transformed Flows on your driver and you would like to tap into it at any point to power an InputDStream
+2. Your `Source[A]` is not something you can or want to connect to from your Spark source (e.g. webcam, websocket, or connection-limited API like Twitter Streaming)
+3. For efficiency reasons, you want to maintain only 1 Source on your driver for many different Spark streaming transformations; after all, more `Source` connections doesn't mean you will get data pipped to you any faster

-Allows you to easily use an Akka Flow to power a Spark DStream, which comes in handy when you need to do streaming ML-related things with Akka Streams.
+Sparkka-Streams allows you to easily use an Akka Flow to power a Spark DStream, which comes in handy when you need to do streaming ML-related things with Akka Streams.

 ## SBT